Matter and forces near physical black holes: Exiting the black hole

 The geodesic equations for the radial timelike geodesics take the form,

 and the first term on the right-hand side of Eq.~\eqref{eqr0} is absent for null geodesics.
 (Equations of motion for a general metric are given in Appendix \ref{B:gen.eq})

-We now consider a simple model to illustrate some of the properties of the outgoing trajectories mentioned previously.
+We now consider a simple model to illustrate some of the properties of the outgoing trajectories.
 The model we are going to use is that of the linearly evaporating Vaidya black hole.
 We study a massive particle starting its motion from the black hole's interior and following an outgoing geodesic.
 As we can see from Fig~\ref{velR}(a), the particle can exit the PBH, but the gravitational attraction is enough to force it back inside.
-This behaviour is heavily dependent on the initial conditions of its motion.
-Some particles can escape forever and reach future null infinity, others, like Fig~\ref{velR}(a), are forced to re-enter, and others will never escape and head towards the centre.
+This behavior is heavily dependent on the initial conditions of its motion.
+Some initial conditions allow particles to escape forever and reach future null infinity, others, force a reentry, as shown in Fig~\ref{velR}(a), while other particles will never escape and head toward the centre.
 In all of these motions it is important to take into account Eq~\eqref{inf} which implies that inside the PBH $\dot r\leqslant-\sqrt{-f(v,r)}$.
 As illustrated in Fig.~\ref{velR}(b), the outgoing geodesic approaches this value until $\dot r^2=-f$ and then becomes the ingoing geodesic.
 So a particle can only exit the PBH following an ingoing geodesic and not an outgoing one.
-This behaviour can be revealed by the following simple steps.
+This behavior can be revealed by the following simple steps.